mtvz42/Pandas-vs.-Polars-Performance-Comparison/README.md

 The performance comparison tests conducted on a 10 million row dataset show that Polars generally outperforms Pandas across various common data manipulation operations.

-As seen from the results, Polars demonstrates significant speedups, particularly in I/O operations in reading CSV files (43.6%), Joining data (63.2%), and executing a data processing Pipeline (46.2%).
-While the performance difference might be less pronounced in simpler operations like GroupBy and Filter on this specific dataset, the overall trend indicates Polars' efficiency.
+As seen from the results, Polars demonstrates significant speedups, particularly in I/O operations reading CSV files (43%), joining data (63%), and executing a data processing pipeline (46%).
+While the performance difference might be less pronounced in simpler operations like groupBy and filter on this specific dataset, the overall trend indicates Polars' efficiency.

 ## Why is Polars Faster?